-Some active birders have yet to ‘take the plunge’ to participate in eBird.
+Some active birders have yet to take the eBird plunge.
 Do you have a slight pang of guilt each time you receive an eBird Alert, knowing that you should be submitting your sightings too?
 It’s okay, many of us have been there.
-Let 2018 be a chance to share your sightings with other birders just as their sightings have helped you.
+Let 2019 be a chance to share your sightings with other birders just as their sightings have helped you.
 Once you do, eBird will be even more powerful for you as well.

-Do you want to eBird, but feel that something is stopping you?
-Here are some common misconceptions for those hesitant to use eBird, along with solutions!
+Do you want to do eBird, but feel that something is stopping you?
+Here are some common misconceptions for those hesitant to use eBird and solutions to help get you our birding!

 I have been birding for many years and it would take too long to catch up!